-Since you are likely a lot like me in your green-living ways, you have probably dabbled in skincare products yourself: lotion, salve, deodorant, etc. As many of you might know, it’s become my ultimate passion…for good reason!
+Since you are likely a lot like me in your green-living ways, as you have probably dabbled in making skincare products yourself: salve, deodorant, etc. As many of you might know, it’s become my ultimate passion…for good reason!

 I won’t get into it all here (I’ve already written a pretty extensive post re: the nastiness in skincare products), but I will say that makeup is one of the biggest offenders for nastiness.

 I have been using a foundation that I thought was good quality (Lord knows it sure is CRAZY expensive…$45 for just over 1oz…ouch).
 Honestly, though…I bought it a while ago because it was mineral-based and because it did not have colophony in it (a random contact allergy I have).

 I hadn’t looked at the ingredients until recently.
 Here’s what I found…